How to Know When to Break Up

 17. Unmet needs

-You spend more time asking your partner for what you need than getting it.
+You spend more time asking your partner what you need than getting it.

 You fantasize about what your life would be like if you were solo or with someone else.

-This could mean that your partner does not add any value into your life, and in fact, may make you feel unhappy and inadequate.
+This could mean your partner does not add value to your life and may make you feel unhappy and inadequate.

 19. Taking separate vacations is routine